Jnadington/Algo-Trading-Project/README.md

-After running all previous code, the following code gives us the results of the Algo trade by compounding % return and starting with 100000 as the initial investment.
+After running all previous code, the following code gives us the results of the Algo backtest by compounding % return and starting with 100000 as the initial investment.

 ![Backtest Results](Images/backtest_results.PNG)